WannaLearning/Utilizing-Large-Model-for-Content-Based-Identification-of-Disruptive-and-Developmental-Research/README.md

 </div>

 ## The newly published paper evaluation dataset
 We collected 170 recently published papers, most of which were published in 2023 or 2024, to form the newly published paper evaluation dataset.
 As shown in Figure 3, we randomly selected newly published papers from the official homepages of distinct biomedicine journals.
-Specifically, we collected 22 papers from JAMA, BMJ Open, Journal of Clinical Medicine (JCM), American Journal of Epidemiology (AJE), and Medical Science Monitor (MSM), respectively.
-We also gathered 22 papers from Cell and its sub-journals, along with 38 papers from The Lancet and its sub-journals.
-JAMA, Cell, and The Lancet are top journals with higher IF, while the others are general journals with lower IF.
+Specifically, we collected 22 papers from *JAMA*,*BMJ Open*, *Journal of Clinical Medicine* (JCM), *American Journal of Epidemiology* (AJE), and *Medical Science Monitor* (MSM), respectively.
+We also gathered 22 papers from *Cell* and its sub-journals, along with 38 papers from *The Lancet* and its sub-journals. ***JAMA*, *Cell*, and T*he Lancet* are top journals with higher IF, while the others are general journals with lower IF**.
+Please refer to our paper for the specific process of constructing the dataset.

 <p align="center">
   <img src="https://github.com/WannaLearning/Identifying-disruptive-and-developmental-research-based-purely-on-research-content/blob/main/Figures-git/newly%20published%20papers%20evaluation%20dataset.png" width="45%" alt="Construction process of the newly published paper evaluation dataset"/>